graphaware/neo4j-relcount/README.md

 naive approach of traversing through all relationships because you caught an `UnableToCountException`, or maybe you simply don't have enough relationships in your system to justify the write-overhead of the caching approach.

-It is still advisable to obtain your `RelationshipCounter` from a module, although the module might not need to be registered with a running instance of the GraphAware framework.
+Please note that since Neo4j 2.1, the naive approach uses the optimised `Node.getDegree(...)` APIs.

 Even when using the naive approach, it is possible to use custom strategies explained above.

 The following snippet will count all Tracy's followers by traversing and inspecting all relationships: